michaelbrusegard/Informatics-Project-1/README.md

 ## Running and testing the app

-To run the app first enter the eclipse che workspace with the following link:
+To run the app, first enter the eclipse che workspace with the following link:

 [Open in Eclipse Che](https://che.stud.ntnu.no/#https://gitlab.stud.idi.ntnu.no/it1901/groups-2023/gr2307/gr2307.git?new)